transformerlab/transformerlab-docs/blog/2025-09-09-text-to-speech-support/text-to-speech-support.md

 🎉 Transformer Lab just got a voice!
-We’re thrilled to announce **audio modality support**, so you can generate, clone, and train voices directly in Transformer Lab.
+We’re thrilled to announce **audio modality support** so you can generate, clone, and train voices directly in Transformer Lab.

 ## What’s included in this release